mnicol93/mnicol93/README.md

-- 👋 Hi, I’m Marc Nicolas Oliva, current Computer Programming student at Seneca in Toronto.
+- 👋 Hi, I’m Marc Nicolas Oliva, current Software Engineering student at McMaster University in Toronto.
 - 👀 I’m interested in anything computer related, I love problem solving and challenges in general.
 - 💞️ I’m looking to collaborate on anything that can help me grow and learn a little bit more every day.
 - 📫 marc.nicolasoliva@hotmail.com